prakashnarkhede/TOSCA-SpecialExecutionTask--S3-Bucket-Operations/README.md

-The "S3 Bucket Operations" module (Special Execution Task/SET) for Tosca is to facilitate interactions with Amazon S3 bucket to perform common operations on S3 buckets directly within their automated test scripts.
+The "S3 Bucket Operations" module (Special Execution Task/SET) for Tosca facilitates interactions with Amazon S3 buckets to perform common operations on S3 buckets directly within their automated test scripts.
 This module is implemented as a Special Execution Task (SET) and supports various operations such as uploading files, downloading files, listing files, deleting files, and checking the existence of files in an S3 bucket.
 It provides a flexible and robust way to automate S3 operations in test cases.

 **Key Functionalities:**